webability-go/xamboo/README.md

 TO DO
 =======================
+- creates a fake SSH key cert for examples to put in examples dir
+- simple code server injector
+- Pass params (from url or from page call) into context, server call and wrapper
+- implement nested [[BOX in simple code metalanguage
+- language server compiler + injector
+- template server compiler + injector
+- library server/runner for GO pre-compile page with pipe data interchange
+- Caches generator
+- cache autocheck vs original file on HD
-creates a fake SSH key cert for examples to put in examples dir instance server simple code server language server template server library server/runner for GO pre-compile page with pipe data interchange Caches generator page library and snippets PHP-compatible code ? (go call PHP with pipe data interchange) page library and snippets JS-compatible code ? (go call NODE with pipe data interchange) support for files (images, js, etc)
+- page library and snippets PHP-compatible code ? (check go call PHP with pipe data interchange)
+- page library and snippets JS-compatible code ? (check go call NODE with pipe data interchange)
+- support for files (images, js, etc)

 Manuals
 =======================

-If you want to help converting the manual from text into .md file, you are most welcome.
+- If you want to help converting the manual from text into .md file, you are most welcome.
-Translations are also welcome.
+- Translations are also welcome